What is cording?

 Most patients with cording describe pain and stiffness with arm movements, especially with overhead movements.
 In addition, there might be a visible cord or a bundle of cords “tenting” underneath the skin at the armpit.
 These cords can feel like a taut guitar string.

 Cording itself is not life-threatening but it can easily be treated with physiotherapy in a few sessions or in a few months.
 Ask your physician to refer you to a physiotherapist that specializes in oncology or breast-cancer rehabilitation.

-For patients who are planning to undergo radiation therapy, it is important to resolve shoulder stiffness, pain and loss of range of motion.
-During radiation, patients need to be able to lift their arm above their head and hold the position for several minutes
+For patients who are planning to undergo radiation therapy, it is important to resolve shoulder stiffness, pain and loss of range of motion prior to treatment.
+During radiation therapy, patients need to be able to lift their arm above their head and hold the position for several minutes

 Your physiotherapist will come up with an individualized treatment plan that may include:

 1. Manual therapy: Your therapist will perform different hands-on technique to release to soft-tissues and structures that are tight.
 Note that the cord may snap, crackle or pop when stretched or mobilize.
 This usually isn’t painful and may allow you to move your arm better.

 2. Arm stretching/flexibility exercises: Your therapist will work teach you exercises that can gently stretch the cord to allow your arm to move pain-free.

 3. Scapular and arm strengthening exercises: Sometimes, weakness in the muscles that move the arm and scapula can cause pain.
 Your therapist will also provide exercises to restore strength in the arm to allow you to perform functional activities and even return to sports.